 This is for you if you have bad posture, arthritis, a rounded upper back, rib pain, pain between the shoulder blades, pain under the shoulder blade, upper back stiffness, or if your mid back is sore and achy… we may be able to help you!

 Some people we have met in the past were skeptical at first.
 So, to give you some results in advance, follow the exercises below to alleviate some of your symptoms.
 Then when you’re ready, if you want to speed up your results, book an appointment with one of our doctors today and we’ll tell you in a matter of just a few minutes if we can help you.

 If you’re in Amarillo, Texas, we have two locations now.
 One on Soncy Rd, and one on Paramount Blvd.
 Click the link to get directions to the one most convenient for you!

 DISCLAIMER: First consult your doctor to ensure no break, infection, tumor, tear or organ involvement.

 If severe pain = 1 hour.
 For slight pain = 20 mins.
 At least once in the morning.
-Do exercises daily until pain stops for 24 hours.
-Once pain is gone, continue with the menu for 1 week before switching to overall supportive conditioning program.
+Do the exercises daily until the pain stops for 24 hours.
+Once your pain is gone, continue with the menu for 1 week before switching to the overall supportive conditioning program.
 Be patient.
 If back has hurt 24 hours a day, initial pain relief of 10 mins to 1 hour indicates progress.
 If plateauing, increase repetitions.